robotframework/robotframework/doc/userguide/src/Appendices/TimeFormat.rst

 Starting from Robot Framework 2.8.5, time can also be given in timer like format :code:`hh:mm:ss.mil`.
-In this format  both hour and millisecond parts are optional, leading and trailing zeros can be left out when they are not meaningful, and negative times can be represented by adding :code:`-` prefix.
+In this format  both hour and millisecond parts are optional, leading and trailing zeros can be left out when they are not meaningful, and negative times can be represented by adding the :code:`-` prefix.
 For example, following timer and time string values are identical:

 .. table:: Timer and time string examples
    :class: tabular